GatoGraphQL/ExtensionStarter/README.md

 ### Regenerating the monorepo configuration

-After adding a plugin or package to the monorepo, the configuration must be updated.
+After adding a plugin or package to the monorepo, the configuration (containing all the packages) must be regenerated.

 Run: